jeremysprofile/jeremysprofile.github.io/content/game.md

 With mech: Create a scanner between hexes you control.

 Scanners can be placed between two hexes (on a line), or between 3 hexes (on a corner).
+Scanners can also be placed off the edge of the board if you really want.

 Scanner costs 6 alloy plus 1 per required mod, (with a 1 alloy discount for every scanner already present?).
 Scanner requires:

 * 0: all adjacent hex control
 * 1: all adjacent hex control; 3 alloy discount
 * 2: all but 1 adjacent hex control